05.14.07

 Posted in Hacking, programmer productivity at 9:41 am by ducky

 Bil Lewis has made odb, an “omniscient debugger”.
-It watches the execution of a program, then lets you move forward through the execution and backwards.
+It saves every state change during the execution of a program, then lets you use the debugger to step forward through the execution or backwards.
 You don’t have to guess about why a variable has the value it does; you can quickly jump to the last place it was set.

 This seems like an extremely useful way to do things!
 Bil Lewis wonders why more people aren’t using his better mousetrap: “(I don’t understand why.
 I’m clever, I’m friendly, I’m funny.
 Why don’t people go for my stuff?
 I dunnknow.) ”